raffaelemazziotti/Happythelium_code/README.md

 # hAPPythelium

-hAPPythelium is a Matlab computer vision application designed for segmenting objects on the retinal pigment epithelium (RPE).
+Happythelium is a Matlab computer vision application designed for segmenting objects on the retinal pigment epithelium (RPE).

 ## Installation